Living History Day

 May 18, 2013

-Living History Day is the culmination of a year-long project between Heuvelton Central School, Madrid-Waddington Central School and Ogdensburg City Schools.
-Seventh graders from Massena/Waddington and Ogdensburg were involved, as well as fourth and seventh students from Heuvelton.
+Living History Day is the culmination of a year-long project between Heuvelton Central School and Ogdensburg City Schools.
+Fourth and seventh grade students from both schools were involved in the project.
 Students studied the French and Indian War throughout the year and completed projects with a focus on the role Fort de la Présentation played in this conflict.

-In warm spring weather, 18th-century re-enactors and heritage interpreters demonstrated open-hearth cooking, life in the navy and army, colonial clothing, colonial lighting, timsmithing, Mohawk history and other traditional activities.
-Throughout the day, more than 280 students saw, touched and tasted some of what was everyday life for their ancestors.
+In warm spring weather, 18th-century re-enactors and heritage interpreters demonstrated open-hearth cooking, historic baseball, colonial toys, colonial lighting, timsmithing, cartridge rolling and other traditional activities.
+Throughout the day, more than 330 students saw, touched and tasted some of what was everyday life for their ancestors.
 They experienced the life and color of America’s history that happened in their own backyard.

-Support, financial and material, was donated by the Heuvelton Parent Teacher Association, the Heuvelton Teacher's Association, the Ogdensburg Education Association, and the Heuvelton and Ogdensburg Lions Clubs.
-St. Lawrence-Lewis BOCES coordinated a School/Curriculum Improvement Program, allowing the three participating schools split the cost of the presenters and admission fees.
+Support, financial and material, was donated by the Heuvelton Parent Teacher Association, the Heuvelton Teacher's Association, the Ogdensburg Education Association, and the Heuvelton Lions Club.
+St. Lawrence-Lewis BOCES coordinated a School/Curriculum Improvement Program, allowing the two participating schools split the cost of the presenters and admission fees.

 The students really enjoyed their learning experience.
 Here is what some of them said in thank-you notes.